uiskill.sh

 .claude/skills/fan--b2b-saas-sap-patterns/

-SKILL.md # Main skill file
+SKILL.md # Main skill file (with YAML frontmatter)

-references/ # Optional reference files
+references/ # Optional documentation files

 page-archetypes.md